EXP-code/EXP-docs/topics/making-coefficients.rst

 cylindrical coefficients would procede similarly.
 See the ``sample_basis`` notebook for an example of creating the cylindrical basis.

+Basis objects in pyEXP often have many parameters.
+We use YAML for specifying the basis.
+Recall that :ref:`YAML <yaml-primer>` is a human-readable data serialization format that is often used for configuration files and data exchange between programming languages.
+YAML is designed to be easy to read and write by humans.
+Its syntax is straightforward and doesn't rely on any specific programming language.
+It has strong C++ and Python support, so it's perfect for EXP.
+Because YAML files are plain text, they are portable across different operating systems and platforms.

+The first bit of the code below shows two ways of constructing a YAML file.
+You may use an editor and make a file, here called `basis.yaml` or you may construct it in Python as a text string, here called `bconfig`.
+The final line of the code snippit does the work of constructing the basis, assigned to the variable `basis`.

 .. code:: ipython3